Where can I find information about the BS degree in Anthropology?

 Do you offer a minor in anthropology?The Minor in Anthropology requirements can be found on the Programs section of our departmental website.

-How does KSU's BS in Anthropology differ from other Anthropology programs at other University System of Georgia schools?The distinguishing feature of the KSU program is the addition of an applied component which directly links a student’s anthropology study to her/his professional goals.
+How does KSU's BS in Anthropology differ from other Anthropology programs at other University System of Georgia schools?The distinguishing feature of the KSU program is the addition of an applied component which directly links a student’s anthropology study to their professional goals.
 We do this by requiring an internship experience for all anthropology majors.
 Our students graduate with experience in a job related to anthropology.

 Are there field work opportunities available to me as an Anthropology major?Yes.
 We have faculty members who routinely offer field work opportunities for students in Belize, Greece, India, and West Africa.
 In addition, you may attend field schools run by other universities.
 Talk with your advisor before applying for a field work opportunity to see how it can fulfill your degree requirements.